-The report of the inter-sessional meeting held in Recife in June was revisited by the group.
+The Report of the Inter-sessional Meeting of the Sub-Committee on Ecosystems held in Recife in June 2009 was revisited by the Sub-Committee.
 The main goal of this meeting was to complete the three year, six stage seabird assessment.
 Apart from that, some discussions were held about ecological risk assessment as a tool to highlight the species or species groups most at risk and to prioritize future activities of the Sub-Committee.
 The meeting also made clear recommendations about by-catch data needs, observer programs, research on mitigation measures and development of ecosystem indicators.